We will be CLOSED for VACATION from Wed, June 28th, through Sun, July 9th, 2023.

 In previous years, we have printed exhibits that have hung in The New Orleans Museum of Art (" Ancestors and Descendants " - George H. Pepper exhibit), The Collins C. Diboll Gallery ( " In theBlink of an Eye " - Harold Baquet exhibit) at Loyola University's Monroe Library, and The Latin American Library gallery ("Encounters with Antiquity" - Roxanne Davila exhibit) at Tulane University's Tilton Library.
 We also completed an exhibit that was part of the citywide "¡Sí Cuba!" exhibit in January of 2010.

 In addition, we have been involved in ongoing scanning/archiving and restoration projects for the Middle American Research Institute, the Tulane Law School, and the Tulane School of Architecture.
 Some of these include archiving and reproducing images from glass Lantern Slides, nitrate negatives and 200-year old books.

-Most recently, we have completed a 30,000 slide archiving project for a history professor/archaelogist at Tulane University.
+Previously, we completed a 30,000 slide archiving project for a history professor/archaelogist at Tulane University.